ritrafa/Gib-Work-Bounties/README.md

 This project is licensed under the [MIT License](https://github.com/dean-s-list/Gib-Work-Bounties/LICENSE).
 See the LICENSE file for more details.

 ## Contact
-For any questions or concerns regarding the bounties or participation, feel free to reach out through our [Issue Tracker](https://github.com/dean-s-list/Gib-Work-Bounties/issues) or contact us directly through Gib.work.
+For any questions or concerns regarding the bounties or participation, feel free to reach out through our [Issue Tracker](https://github.com/dean-s-list/Gib-Work-Bounties/issues) .

 Thank you for contributing to the Dean's List community!